This Writer Is Using Her Platform To Help Navajo People During COVID-19

 Advertisement

-Consequences of the coronavirus pandemic — and it's role in the Navajo Nation — hit even closer to home for Ornelas, whose mother was diagnosed with COVID-19 in April after weeks of being ill.
+Consequences of the coronavirus pandemic — and its role in the Navajo Nation — hit even closer to home for Ornelas, whose mother was diagnosed with COVID-19 in April, after weeks of being ill.
 "While she was in the hospital, all I could think about was if we lost her, we wouldn’t just lose a loved one, a matriarch, but also centuries of knowledge," Ornelas says.

-It was her mother's sickness — and subsequent recovery, she says, that fueled a need to amplify actions coming from the Navajo Nation, as well as the hard statistics.
+It was her mother's sickness — and subsequent recovery, she says, that helped to fuel a need to amplify actions coming from and benefitting the Navajo Nation, as well as the hard statistics.
 And, so far, she's grateful for the positive engagement with her initiative.
-As of the first day of fundraising, the campaign has raised over $80,000.
+As of the first day of fundraising, the campaign has raised over $100,000.

 "I would like to thank everyone from the bottom of my heart who is participating in this, whether it's donating $4K or $4 or just sharing the posts.
 These are very difficult times for so many, and it's really lifted my and my family's spirits to see this outpouring of love and support," she says.
 "I hope everyone who reads this will do their best to practice social distancing, wear masks, wash hands, and remember that we are connected in this in so many ways."